Lingcc/Clang-LLVM-tutorial/README.md

 # About #
 This is a collection of tutorials showing off how to use core Clang and LLVM types.
 It is based directly on two older tutorials which no longer built due to code rot.

-This tutorial will try to make anyone who is interested in LLVM and Clang could dig into them as soon as possible.
+It will try to make anyone who is interested in LLVM and Clang could dig into them as soon as possible.

+This project forked from [loarabia / Clang-tutorial](https://github.com/loarabia/Clang-tutorial), and extend it for not only more Clang tutorial cases, but also plenty of LLVM tutorials cases, and we have also adjust the source code layout.

 It contains:

 1. LLVMQuickStart
 2. LLVMJIT
 3. ClangSimple
 4. ClangCompilerInstance

+*Status*:All the codes have been tested by LLVM SVN Trunk r179830(2013-4-20).

 ## LLVMQuickStart
  This tutorial is for get a first impression of  llvm tools like clang, lli, llvm-dis, etc.